ServiceNowDevProgram/departmental-request-tutorial/Exercise3-Experience.md

 ## Exercise 3 - Create the Experiences

-In this exercise you'll create a workspace and catalog experience for the application.
+In this exercise, you will create a workspace and catalog experience for the application.

 ### Create a Workspace Experience